poroping/terraform-provider-fortios/docs/data-sources/icap_profile.md

 * `response_server` - ICAP server to use for an HTTP response.
 * `scan_progress_interval` - Scan progress interval value.
 * `streaming_content_bypass` - Enable/disable bypassing of ICAP server for streaming content.
+* `timeout` - Time (in seconds) that ICAP client waits for the response from ICAP server.
 * `icap_headers` - Configure ICAP forwarded request headers.The structure of `icap_headers` block is documented below.

 The `icap_headers` block contains: